 The Low Carbon Fuel Standard (LCFS) was adopted in California in 2009 to contribute to state greenhouse gas (GHG) emission reduction goals under the Global Warming Solutions Act of 2006 (AB 32).
-Designed as a performance-based regulation, the program incentivizes adoption of low-carbon transportation fuels based on the fuel’s lifecycle GHG emissions per unit of energy — or carbon intensity (CI) as rated by the program.
-The regulation laid out annually declining CI targets for the average transportation fuel mix, which ran initially from 2011 through 2020.
-LCFS credits and deficits are used for compliance, and generated based on a fuel’s emissions below or above the standard.
-The credits can be traded or banked over time.
+Designed as a performance-based regulation, the program incentivizes adoption of low-carbon transportation fuels based on the fuel’s lifecycle GHG emissions per unit of energy—or carbon intensity (CI) as rated by the program.
+The regulation initially laid out annually declining CI benchmarks for the average transportation fuel mix from 2011 through 2020.
+In September 2018, CARB adopted regulatory amendments to extend the LCFS for an additional ten years with a target of 20% CI reduction from 2010 levels by 2030.

 The periodic status review series provides updates on LCFS compliance and markets, and addresses selected special topics.
 Each report reviews data, analyzes trends, and identifies potential challenges.
 Latest issue:

 Status Review of California’s Low Carbon Fuel Standard, 2011–2018 Q1 – September 2018 Issue

 - From 2011–2017, the share of alternative fuels in California’s transportation energy grew from 6.1 percent to 8.5 percent.
 Of alternative fuel energy, the portion coming from non-liquid fuels increased from 7.6 percent to 13.5 percent over the period.